Vrekt/Arc/README.md

 # Arc
 An anticheat for Spigot.
-(Its actually called Arc)

 # TODO LIST

+- [ ] CONVERT CODE BACK TO JAVA 8 FROM 11.
 - [x] Permissions for each check to bypass
 - [ ] Improve MorePackets
 - [ ] Patch more crashing exploits